kcloudy0717/Kaguya/README.md

 ## World

 - ECS with the following implemented components:
-  - Tag: used to identify a game object
-  - Transform: controls position, scale, orientation of GameObject
+  - Core: Main component that all actor in the scene have, it contains tag that identifies the actor and a transform which controls position, scale, and orientation
   - Camera: controls camera parameters for scene viewing
   - Light: used to illuminate the scene, controls light parameters
     - Supported types:
       - Point
       - Quad
-  - Mesh Filter: references a mesh in the asset window to be rendered
-  - Mesh Renderer: controls material parameters and submits the referenced mesh to RaytracingAccelerationStructure for path tracing
+  - Static Mesh: references a mesh in the asset window to be rendered and controls material parameters and submits the referenced mesh to RaytracingAccelerationStructure for path tracing
     - Supported BSDFs:
       - Lambertian
       - Mirror
       - Glass
       - Disney
   - NativeScript: C++ scripting
-  - Collider: Adds collider to the entity to detect collisions with other rigidbodies with a collider
-    - Supported Collider:
-      - Box Collider
-      - Capsule Collider
-      - Mesh Collider (WIP)
-  - Rigid Body: Adds rigidbody physics to the entity and can be applied forces and velocities
-    - Static Rigid Body
-    - Dynamic Rigid Body

 # Goals